March 30, 2022

 A bit before 6 p.m., I stopped at the oddly named Foot in Tree tank to get water for the evening.
 The tank itself was filled with water that looked like chocolate milk, and I sighed audibly.
 Why was this day so damn hard??

-About another half mile up the trail, and I spotted some distinct turkey tracks in the soft ground.
+About another half mile up the trail, I spotted some distinct turkey tracks in the soft ground.
 But still no good places to set up camp.

 Turkey tracks

-After cooking dinner and settling in, I checked my GPS to see how far we actually hiked this afternoon.
+After cooking dinner and settling in, I checked my GPS to see how far we hiked this afternoon.
 Sadly, we’d only been able to hike a bit over 10 miles in the last 5.5 hours.
 The mud was simply killing our progress.
 What a disappointment!

 But at least we’d pass the 500-mile mark tomorrow, and then it was only another 300 miles to Utah!

-Patchy snow near our tent site
+Patchy snow near our rocky tent site

 Highlights